 The European Union Chamber Orchestra began giving concerts in 1981 as a musical ambassador for the European Union.
 From 1992 until 2004 it received assistance from the European Commission which enabled the orchestra to tour other continents.
 It has toured South America seven times and Mexico nine times.
 Since 2005, the group has concentrated on touring within Europe, and especially within the new member states.

-The orchestra is based in Devon, England, and its four musical directors are Jérôme Akoka, Hans-Peter Hofmann, Gergely Kuklis and Matthias Wollong.
+The orchestra is based in Devon, England, and its musical directors are Hans-Peter Hofmann, Eva Stegeman and Darragh Morgan.

 Ensemble.
 Engagingly Springy - The European Union Chamber Orchestra in Nottingham impresses Mike Wheeler

 Ensemble.
 Expressive Nuances - Holst, Mozart and Sibelius from Tasmin Little and the European Union Chamber Orchestra, enjoyed by Mike Wheeler